-Managed XDR is a security solution that is becoming more and more popular.
+Managed detection and response (MDR) is a cybersecurity solution that is becoming more and more popular.
 It combines multiple security tools and technologies into a single platform.
 This allows for comprehensive visibility and protection for an organization's entire network.

 This unified view of an organization's security posture allows security teams to better identify and respond to threats.
-Managed XDR platforms offer advanced capabilities.
+MDR solutions offer advanced capabilities.
 Often, this is in terms of automation and machine learning to further improve threat detection and response times.

 Becoming CMMC 2.0 Certified